December 31st

 Commentary:

+Speech is often regretted.
 Sticks and stones may break the bones, but spiteful words can kill the heart!
-Speech is often regretted.
-Taking a moment to think 'before' saying something might save a lot of grief for everyone.
+Words and hearts must be handled with care, for words when spoken and hearts when broken are the hardest things to repair.
+Taking a moment to think before saying something might save a lot of grief for everyone involved.

 pada vigrahaH: